thoughtbot/ruby-science/book/solutions/replace_conditional_with_null_object.md

 ` app/models/answer.rb@7a43dff:11,13

-The `User#answer_text_for` method duplicates the check for a missing answer—and worse, it's repeating the logic of what happens when you need text without an answer.
+The `User#answer_text_for` method duplicates the check for a missing answer&mdash;and worse, it's repeating the logic of what happens when you need text without an answer.

 We can remove these checks entirely from `Question` and `User` by introducing a null object: